kevintpeng/paxos-video/README.md

 # Paxos Video
 The goal of this project it to enable synchronous viewing of videos across multiple clients, where the correct state of the video is managed by a Paxos algorithm.
 Communication is handled client side using WebRTC with PeerJS as the javascript adapter.
+Initial client connection and the current peers list is managed by a heroku server, running Express JS.

 # Consensus Problem
 A fundamental problem in distributed computing, which requires agreement among a number of processes for a single data value.